 What Is Carnitas?

-Have you ever wondered what "carnitas" means — and what makes the Mexican dish so darn delicious?
+Have you ever wondered what "carnitas" means — and what makes this Mexican dish so darn delicious?
 You've come to the right place!
-Here's everything you've ever wanted to know about carnitas and how to make it at home:
+Here's everything you've ever wanted to know about carnitas and how to make it at home.

 What Is Carnitas?

 Carnitas — which means "little meats" in Spanish — is a Mexican pork dish.
 An inexpensive, heavily marbled cut of pork, such as boneless Boston butt, pork shoulder or picnic ham, is braised or simmered for several hours with seasonings and lard until it is so tender that is can be shredded.
 At the end of cooking, the meat is roasted to make it crisp.